Dev: Learning the Page Editor

 On many pages, headings and paragraphs simply follow each each other in a sequence.
 Each is a separate block.

-Discover Blocks that Provide Flexible Layout and Presentation Options
+Discover Blocks that Provide Varied Presentation Options

 Becoming a proficient webpage builder is largely a matter of knowing what blocks are available in the editor and where you can put them.
 Exploring the options when you see the Add block symbol — + — is time well spent.
 Click the + and then Browse all to open a panel that lists all blocks.
-To look for something specific such Google Maps, a Spacer bar or an Accordion block, type the name into the Search Bar.
+To look for something specific such Google Maps, a Spacer bar or an Accordion block, type the name into the Search bar.

 Many blocks come in a simple version from Guttenberg and an advanced version from Kadence.
 Usually, the Kadence blocks have additional style settings or provide interactive features.
 Just a few examples are: